We're going to talk to him about that, The Thought Crimes of Anthony Frieda.

 That black box is labeled national security.

-We can't tell you, or we'd have to kill you, right?
+We would have to kill you, right?

-And um, yeah, so I mean I could talk about AI for hours, but yeah.
+Yeah, so, I mean, I could talk about AI for hours, but let's go back to your story.

 And that was employed.

-It's a long story, but um those ideas work because people respond positively to certain stimuli, negatively to other stimuli.
+It's a long story, but those ideas work because people respond positively to certain stimuli, negatively to other stimuli.

 We're pretty predictable animals.